Rugby-England's ever-improving May shows his class | Sports-Games

 Rugby-England's ever-improving May shows his class

-He immediately zipped past Chris Farrell, kicked ahead and turned on the after-burners to reach the ball first, maintaining his balance and composure to kick the ball further over the line where he leapt on it and then into the arms of the celebrating England replacements.
-That took him to 31 tries, alongside Ben Cohen and Will Greenwood though still well adrift of the 49 of Rory Underwood.
+He zipped past Chris Farrell, kicked ahead and turned on the after-burners to reach the ball first, maintaining his composure to kick it further over the line where he leapt on it before jumping into the arms of the celebrating England replacements.
+That took May to 31 tries, alongside Ben Cohen and Will Greenwood though still well adrift of the 49 scored by Rory Underwood.

 - READ MORE ON: